-- 1. About five minutes before Bible Time, sing "Will You Put the Toys Away?" to alert the children to complete their activities and straighten each area. - 2.
-The teacher who will conduct Bible Time should be in the story area when the first child arrives.
+- 1. About five minutes before Bible Time, sing "Will You Put the Toys Away?" (track 30) to alert the children to complete their activities and straighten each area. - 2.
+Guide children to the Bible Time area when they finish helping.